 Wendy retreats in the direction from which Danny came.

 Cut back to Jack, Wendy's footsteps fading across the floor.
 His hand drops, he mutters something indiscernible.

-In these close ups of Jack, the table and chair against the column behind him are once again gone, just as they disappeared during the Tuesday scene when he replied to Wendy, "What do you want me to do about it?" when she told him of the coming snow storm.
+In these close ups of Jack, the table and chair against the column behind him are once again gone, just as they disappeared during the Tuesday scene when Wendy had told him about the impending snow storm and he had replied,"What do you want me to do about it?"

 It was on Tuesday, the day Danny first tried the door of room 237 but found it locked, that Jack gave Wendy the new rule that she wasn't to enter the Colorado Lounge.

 On Closing Day, it was when Wendy was taken down by Stuart to see the basement (where the boiler room is located) that Danny asked Dick about room 237, the first mention of it in the film.
 Dick had told him to stay out of it, that he had no business going in there.
 Now, on the day that Danny enters room 237, Wendy also enters the Colorado Lounge though she'd been told it was off limits.
 Though Wendy's entrance is due Jack being under duress, the parallel bears remarking.

 It bears remarking that Danny's sweater has been torn so its knit is unravelled at the neck and that now Jack goes to the Colorado Lounge before which is the sign The Unwinding Hours.

 277 Crossfade from the shot of Jack at the table to him entering the Gold Room hall.
 (1:02:42 begin crossfade, ending at 1:02:45.)